seahorn/crab/README.md

 operations are described in `domain_traits.hpp`.
 Default implementations are in `domain_traits_impl.hpp`.
-If an abstract domain needs a different implementation from the default one then it should implement the operation under the namespace `ikos::domain_traits`.
+If an abstract domain needs a different implementation from the default one then it should implement the operation under the namespace `crab::domain_traits`.
 The file `domain_traits.hpp` must also include the header file of the abstract domain (if not already there).